 Afternoon tea at The Plaza is a time-honored tradition for many New Yorkers and travelers alike.
 Whether a little girl is channeling her inner Eloise, or family and friends celebrating a special life moment, the tea service is the perfect setting for a special occasion.
 What’s on the menu?
 Well, with the Champagne Tea, you’ll enjoy herb-roasted prime and caviar blini, with lemon and poppyseed cake and a mandarin orange chocolate éclair paired with a glass of bubbly.
 The New Yorker Tea features smoked salmon on pumpernickel and deviled egg salad, with maple cheesecake and a green apple, cinnamon macaron.
 Yum!

 A spectacular setting and coveted menu make tea at The Pierre an unforgettable experience.
 Originally the Gentlemen’s Library when the hotel first opened in 1930, Two E retains its original molding details on ceiling and columns, balanced with a residential-style design evoking a chic Upper East Side residence.
 When it comes to the food, a full in-house pastry team bakes fresh scones and petit fours every morning to serve alongside house-made jam, clotted cream, and finger sandwiches.
 Additionally, the traditional tea menu features #PerfectlyPierre twists including spiced chicken tartlets, mini lobster rolls, and mini portobello, brie and red pepper wraps.
 Guests can also enjoy Tiffin & Tea, a nod to The Pierre’s Taj Hotel heritage, inspired by the British Raj ritual.

-Photography courtesy The St. Regis; The Baccarat Hotel;
+Photography by: Photography courtesy The St. Regis; The Baccarat Hotel;